cgruver/cgruver/pages/home-lab/edge-router.md

 1. Connect to your new router:

-    If you are using the `GL-MV1000`, then connect with a network cable.

-    If you are using the `GL-MV1000W` then you can connect to the WiFi.
+    For the `GL-MV1000W` you can connect to the WiFi.
 The initial SSID and passphrase are on the back of the router.

 1. Copy your SSH public key to the router for login: